Calanthe/Calanthe.github.io/_drafts/2013-11-15-purrfect-node-knockout-game.markdown

 Having this, we can render ledges on the client-side:

 {% highlight js %}
-//load 4 kind of ledges of 6 different colors for (var i = 0; i < 6; i+=1) {
+//load 4 kind of ledges in 6 different colors for (var i = 0; i < 6; i+=1) {
     textures[i] = {
         'left': new PIXI.Texture.fromImage('/img/' + i + '_ledge/left.png'),